capitalistspz/SnowballKB/README.md

 # Snowball and Egg Knockback
-A minecraft mod that allows the adjustment of snowball and egg knockback and damage, as well as adjust the
+A Minecraft mod that allows the adjustment of snowball and egg knockback and damage, as well as adjust the pull strength of a fishing rod.